story by Mabel Harper & Cassidy Webb

 This was the second time she’d ever talked to Rory, and the first since two weeks earlier, in Divine Geometry class, when she’d critiqued his homework assignment harshly and he’d struck back in classic Rory fashion—by calling her an Old-World preppy bitch.

 “Did what?” he cackled in reply.
 “Made Gov Hassanpour shit his pants?”

 “Not so loud.”
-She dragged him by his arm into the nook next to the water fountain, then took him by the shoulders, turned him to face her, and bored into him with her weird black eyes.
-“You can never,” she said emphatically, “tell anyone you do stuff like that.”
+She dragged him by his arm into the nook next to the water fountain, gripped him by the shoulders, turned him to face her, and bored into him with her weird black eyes.
+“You can never,” she said, emphatically, “tell anyone you do stuff like that.”

 “You’re welcome.”
 Rory frowned.
 “I only did it to help you.
 He was harassing you.”

 “I know.”
 Julie scowled.
-“It was … cool of you.
+“It was…cool of you.
 So keep in mind that when I say this, it’s only because I owe you a favor.”
-She fell silent as a classmate passed by, remained silent for several seconds, then pronounced again, “Never.
+She fell silent as a classmate passed by, remained silent for several seconds after they’d gone, and then pronounced again, “Never.
 Tell.
 Anyone.”

 “Isn’t it obvious?”